 Most of the time, everything will work just fine.
-Most of the time even if something goes wrong it’ll be something easily corrected or easily undone.
+Most of the time, even if something goes wrong, it’ll be easily corrected or undone.

-For those other times, you’ve got that full backup allowing you to recover your machine, your entire machine no matter what you’ve done, to the state it was in before whatever it was you did.
+For those other times, you’ve got that full backup allowing you to recover your machine, your entire machine, no matter what you’ve done, to the state it was in before you did whatever you did.

 I encourage you to set up an environment where trying things on your computer is okay.
 In part, that means:

-- Setting up backup so there’s really nothing to be afraid of no matter how badly things go wrong.
+- Setting up regular backups so there’s really nothing to be afraid of, no matter how badly things go wrong.

 - Realizing that most of the time, things work, and even the mistakes we make are not catastrophic.

 Try it on your computer, experiment with your computer, set up your computer so you can use it, make mistakes, try things out, learn along the way, and have it not be the disaster you might be afraid of.